patrickoser/social-app/README.md

     Each post on the feed and individual profiles should have the username of the account that posted them displayed properly.

+    Need to dynamically generate the profile info of each specific user when their username is clicked on.
+That means a feed of their posts, likes, and their pfp, bio and other public image.
+Might need to update routes to accomadate cumstom id routes, feed to display the content of the id being referenced, and any other info apart of their profile.

     Add default images and the ability to upload their own images.
     Hide it behind a dropdown menu.